yuexujiang/DeepDom/README.md

 python train.py -seqfil processed_seq.txt -labelfile processed_label.txt -model-prefix custom_model.h5
 ```

-custom_model.h5 is the model generated, users can used this file to predict. and also use our pre-trained model that mentioned in our paper.
+custom_model.h5 is the model generated, users can use this file to predict and can also use our pre-trained model that mentioned in our paper.
 The pre-trained model was saved in file "foldmodel_bilstmwrapper_4sum200_80_40nr_sliwin.h5".

 ###
 2. Predict